CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 Your _unused general influence_ is equal to 20 minus the sum of the mind attributes of your non-follower characters in play (i.e., do not count your followers).

-A character’s _unused direct influence_ is equal to his direct influence attribute minus the sum of the mind attributes of his followers.
+A character’s _unused direct influence_ is equal to their direct influence attribute minus the sum of the mind attributes of their followers.
 All characters have a direct influence attribute of at least zero, so any character has unused direct influence of at least zero.

 {: .note}
-> **Note:** In the Standard Game, direct influence can be used to attempt to interfere with your opponent’s control of his characters, followers, factions, allies, and items (see [page 64]()).
+> **Note:** In the Standard Game, direct influence can be used to attempt to interfere with your opponent’s control of their characters, followers, factions, allies, and items (see [page 64]()).

 ### BRINGING A FACTION INTO PLAY